-Greece’s anti-austerity protest party Syriza was swept to power in a Jan.
-25 election, pledging to write down the country’s debt and abandon budget constraints imposed in return for aid.
-While most Greeks don’t want to leave the euro, the new government’s defiance revives the risk that Greece will exit the bloc.
-At the same time, countries like France and Italy are also pushing the European Union to relax budget rules or give them more leeway to boost spending to help sagging economies.
-The 19-nation currency bloc is forecast to expand just 1.1 percent in 2015, about a third of the 3.1 percent pace in the U.S. Euro-zone unemployment has held close to a record 12 percent for two years, with about a quarter of young workers unable to find a job.
+Greece’s anti-austerity protest party Syriza was swept to power in a January election, pledging to write down the country’s debt and abandon budget constraints imposed in return for aid.
+While most Greeks don’t want to leave the euro, the new government’s defiance revives the risk that Greece could exit the bloc.
+In February, Greece secured a four-month extension of its loan agreement.
+At the same time, countries like France and Italy are pushing the European Union to relax budget rules or give them more leeway to boost spending to help sagging economies.
+The 19-nation currency bloc is forecast to expand just 1.3 percent in 2015, about a third of the pace in the U.S. Euro-zone unemployment has held close to a record 12 percent for two years, with about a quarter of young workers unable to find a job.
 The European Central Bank cut a key interest rate below zero in June and unveiled a plan in January to buy government bonds to help rekindle growth and combat deflation, or a slide in prices.
 The prospect for more stimulus sent government bond yields in the euro zone (excluding Greece) to record lows in early 2015 as the euro slid to its weakest value against the dollar in more than a decade.

 The EU was set up in 1958, as the continent’s leaders vowed to make another war between them all but impossible.
 The euro came 41 years later, when a group of 11 countries jettisoned marks, francs and lire and turned control of interest rates over to a new central bank.
 The common currency’s scale provided better access to world markets and exchange-rate stability.
 It did not, however, impose uniform financial discipline; to avoid surrendering national sovereignty, politicians largely sidestepped a unified approach to bank regulation and government spending.
 While there were some rules, they were flouted.
 The crisis that brought the euro to its knees came during the global rout in 2009, when Greece acknowledged its budget deficit would be twice as wide as forecast.
 Investors started dumping assets of the most indebted nations and borrowing costs soared.
 The shared euro made it impossible to devalue individual currencies of weaker countries, limiting options for recovery.
 Politicians lurched through bailouts for Greece, Ireland, Portugal and Cyprus plus a rescue of banks in Spain.
 The panic fueled fears of a euro breakup as fragile banks exposed the common currency’s flaws.
 The firestorm abated in July 2012, when ECB President Mario Draghi pledged to do “whatever it takes” to preserve the common currency.